-He held out his hand as he spoke, and Rose timidly put her own into a brown paw, which closed over the white morsel and held it as the chief continued his introductions.
+He held out his hand as he spoke, and Rose timidly put her own

 "We came in full rig, for we always turn out in style on grand occasions.
 Hope you like it.
 Now I'll tell you who these chaps are, and then we shall be all right.
 This big one is Prince Charlie, Aunt Clara's boy.
 She has but one, so he is an extra good one.
 This old fellow is Mac, the bookworm, called Worm for short.
 This sweet creature is Steve the Dandy.
 Look at his gloves and top-knot, if you please.
 They are Aunt Jane's lads, and a precious pair you'd better believe.
 These are the Brats, my brothers, Geordie and Will, and Jamie the Baby.
 Now, my men, step out and show your manners."